modooandmodoo/welcome/README.md

+### WELCOME TO MODOO AND MODOO DATA SCIENCE IMMERSIVE PROGRAM

 ## This is the master version of the welcome repo!
 Please make sure to look at your class's branch!

 There will be some variations in the schedule due to holidays.
 Your schedule will also say who is teaching each day!